 Home users can choose between 4G connections or DSL connections through one of the three largest internet providers in China, which are Alibaba, Baidu and Tencent.
-There are plans to have all major cities equipped with 5G connectivity by 2020 and leading Chinese smartphone makers are already starting to release phone models with 5G capabilities.
+5G connectivity is also rapidly expanding and leading Chinese smartphone makers are already releasing phone models with 5G capabilities.

 Anyone can take out an internet subscription by visiting one of a China Mobile, China Telecom or China Unicom outlet.
-Alternatively, ask a Chinese-speaking colleague to call the provider's office and schedule a home visit.
-The technician will need to see your passport and Chinese bank card.
+Alternatively, expats could ask a Chinese-speaking colleague to call the provider's office and schedule a home visit.
+The technician will need to see the applicant's passport and Chinese bank card.
 Installation is generally fast, although the price will depend on the location, broadband speed and the duration of the contract.

 Chinese media infrastructure and telecommunications are largely controlled by three state-run enterprises – China Mobile, China Telecom and China Unicom.
-The result is that censorship is a reality, and expats may not be able to access services that they have taken for granted back home such as Gmail, Skype, YouTube, Facebook and Twitter.
-Expats will need to download VPN software if they want to access these sites, and if they'd like to watch streaming services like Netflix or BBC iPlayer.
+The result is that censorship is a reality, and expats may not be able to access services they might have been used to in their home country, such as Gmail, Skype, YouTube, Facebook and Twitter.
+Most expats in China highly recommend the use of a VPN, which is essential if they want to access these sites, and if they'd like to watch streaming services such as Netflix or BBC iPlayer.

 Mobile phones in China